 Russian winters are notoriously cold, but when St Petersburg is covered in snow, the city is at its most beautiful.
 With picturesque scenes, fewer crowds to contend with and plenty of festive events to enjoy, winter is a fantastic time to visit.
-From Russian Orthodox Christmas and seasonal shows at Mariinsky Theatre to Russian festival Maslenitsa, here are our top festivals and events in St Petersburg to take the chill off.
+From Russian Orthodox Christmas and seasonal shows at Mariinsky Theatre to Russian festival Maslenitsa, here are our top festivals and winter events in St Petersburg to take the chill off.

 Christmas is a magical time in Russia.
 One of the best ways to get in the festive spirit is to visit the St Petersburg Christmas Fair.
 Great for souvenir or gift shopping, the annual market at Pionerskaya Square has plenty to offer the whole family.
 Visitors can browse stands selling traditional Russian handmade crafts, sample national foods and enjoy live entertainment.

-One of the biggest events in St Petersburg each winter is New Year’s Eve.
+One of the biggest winter events in St Petersburg is New Year’s Eve.
 From extravagant parties to splendid fireworks displays, there are plenty of opportunities to ring in the new year in style.
-While many choose to spend the night in the city’s opulent restaurants, bars and clubs, others will gather on the banks of the Neva River to watch a colourful fireworks display over famous sights such as the historic Peter and Paul Fortress.
+While many choose to spend the night in the city’s opulent restaurants, bars and clubs, others gather on the banks of the Neva River to watch a colourful fireworks display over famous sights such as the historic Peter and Paul Fortress.

 Christmas in Russia is celebrated not on 25th December, like many other places in the world, but on 7th January, meaning that in St Petersburg, festive celebrations carry on into the new year.
 Russian Orthodox Christmas is honoured in a similar way to Christmas in December, with a family feast, but in Russia it is traditional for 12 foods commemorating the 12 apostles to be served.